-Implementing the 2022 Master Plan would not likely have adverse effects to historic properties eligible for or listed on the National Register of Historic Places.
+Implementing the 2023 Master Plan would not likely have adverse effects to historic properties eligible for or listed on the National Register of Historic Places.
+There are no known historic structures or archaeological sites in the Project boundary.
+USACE would evaluate future master planning projects contained within the 2023 Master Plan and compliance with the AHPA and NHPA on an individual basis during the design process as projects become funded.

-Under the No Action alternative, the 2022 Master Plan would not be adopted, and the Project would continue to operate under the 1971 Master Plan.
+Under the No Action alternative, the 2023 Master Plan would not be adopted, and the Project would continue to operate under the 1971 Master Plan.
 Continuing to operate under the 1971 Master Plan would not likely have adverse effects to historic properties eligible for or listed on the National Register of Historic Places.